fraserivison/drf-api/README.md

 ## Git & GitHub Usage

 - **Version Control**: All changes are tracked using Git and pushed to GitHub.
 Features were developed in separate branches, and GitHub Issues were used to manage tasks and bugs.
-  - Example commit message: "Implemented JWT authentication for login endpoint."
+  - Example commit message: "Implement JWT authentication for login endpoint."
 - **Commit Messages**: Keep messages clear and descriptive, following best practices (e.g., “Refactored track upload endpoint”).
 - **GitHub Projects**: If applicable, mention using GitHub Projects for task management and agile workflows.